Rakan-mz/Item-Catalog/Catalog/README.md

 Type python teammenu.py to populate the database with teams and menu players.

 Type python project.py to run the Flask web server.
 In your browser visit http://localhost:8000 to view the Team menu app.
-You should be able to view, add, edit, and delete menu items and restaurants.
+You should be able to view, add, edit, and delete menu Players and Teams.

 ### Shutting the VM down